patterns-app/patterns-devkit/README.md

 nodes have processed which DataBlocks, and the state of nodes.
 In this sense, the environment and its associated metadata database contain all the "state" of a snapflow project.
 If you delete the metadata database, you will have effectively "reset" your snapflow project.
-(You will NOT have deleted any actual data produced by the pipeline, though it will be orphaned.)
+(You will NOT have deleted any actual data produced by the pipeline, though it will be "orphaned".)

 ### Component Development